chyurenpo/OceanTurb.jl/README.md

 ## Turbulence models

-OceanTurb also retains the original diffusion, KPP, modular KPP, Pacanowski--Philander, and TKE mass-flux models.
+OceanTurb also retains the original diffusion, KPP, modular KPP, Pacanowski–Philander, and TKE mass-flux models.
 See the [model documentation](docs/src/models/) or [`src/models/`](src/models/) for formulations, parameters, and construction examples.